 Anyone who hires your band deserves a personal Thank You, whether they’re the host of a house party, a youth group leader at a church, an independent promoter, or the booker for a venue.
 They put quite a bit of effort into making your Christian band’s show a success.
 The way you thank a person will help them remember your band.
 Being remembered in a positive way is a key to getting your Christian band recommended and re-booked.
 People do not always remember what you said; but they do remember how you made them feel.

 Obviously every Christian band should say “Thank You” from stage.
 But recognize that the promoter may or may not be in the room when you thank them and even if they are won’t be paying attention.
-They will most likely be caught up in the details of making sure everyone else is having a good experience.
-So, most promoters will not remember your bands acknowledgement.
-This Thank You is more of an endorsement by the band to the fans about the venue.
-Although the promoters like to see their venue being built up in the eyes of the fans, this is not the kind of personal Thank You that will make them feel exceptional… and unfortunately this is all most bands do.
+They’ll most likely be caught up in the details of making sure everyone else is having a good experience.
+So, most promoters will not remember your band’s acknowledgement.
+The stage Thank You is more of an endorsement by the band to the fans about the venue.
+Although the promoters like to see their venue being built up in the eyes of the fans, this is not the kind of personal Thank You that will make them feel exceptional and unfortunately it’s all most bands do.
 You can stand out from the crowd by doing more.
 A memorable personal thank you does not have to cost the band a lot of cash; it does require a little thought and preparation.